Skip to page content

 1:00 pm - 2:00 pm

-This concert brings together two of India’s most distinctive melodic instruments in a special duet format.
 Ninad Daithankar plays the santoor—a hundred-stringed trapezoid instrument from Kashmir, struck with lightweight wooden mallets.
-A Citi-NCPA Scholar, he has performed across India, Europe and North America.
-Saurabh Vartak plays the bansuri—the bamboo flute associated with Lord Krishna in Hindu tradition.
-Based in Pune, he regularly performs alongside the legendary Pandit Hariprasad Chaurasia and has established his own academy to pass on this tradition.
+A Citi–NCPA Scholar, he has performed extensively across India, Europe, and North America.
+Saurabh Vartak performs on the bansuri, the bamboo flute deeply associated with Lord Krishna.
+Based in Pune, he regularly performs alongside the legendary Pandit Hariprasad Chaurasia and runs his own academy dedicated to preserving and passing on this lineage.

 Ninad Daithankar santoor